Blowing Rock's Izewski wins the 26th running of The Bear to open Highland Games

 The signs along the roadway suggesting that it is a steep grade were masters of understatement, but Izewski defied the elements in completing the five-mile grizzly bear of a route in 31:50.7, some 46 seconds ahead of second place Sandy Roberts, 33, of Raleigh (32:36.3), with former Watauga High School star and current UNC-Charlotte harrier Avery Cannon, 19, (32:47.0) hot on their heels in third among the male competitors.

-Oh, how the lads and lassies were in their element on Grandfather Mountain on this first day of the Highland Games.
-Blustery winds and occasional torrential rains buffeted the fearless runners taking on The Bear, one of the most unique road races in the world for its scenic course with spectacular views along the way — and the challenges of a five-mile, nearly straight-up ascent that come with it.
+Blustery winds and occasional torrential rains buffeted runners taking on The Bear, one of the most unique road races in the world for its scenic course with spectacular views along the way — and the challenges of a five-mile, nearly straight-up ascent that come with it.

 The top female finisher was Banner Elk’s Amanda Sorrow, 40, who finished in at No. 41 overall in 40:58.2, according to the official race results posted by Finish Line Pros.